 Pupil Parliament actively promotes pupil leadership opportunities, enabling the children to develop valuable communication, co-operation, organisational and debating skills, as well as developing a sense of responsibility and deepening their understanding of democracy.

-Children involved in our Pupil Parliament meet regularly to discuss topics, issues and initiatives that affect them and their learning environment and lead projects agreed by the Senior Leadership Team.
+The four ministries meet regularly to discuss topics, issues and initiatives that affect them and their learning environment.
 As part of their responsibilities, the team are supported to organise their own meetings, decide on an agenda, share new ideas and vote on a number of school-related issues.
-Actions from each meeting are shared with each class via their Class Ministers.
-Outcomes of these meetings are shared with the SLT who consider, discuss and respond to the issues raised.
+Actions from each meeting are shared with each class via their Class Ministers and with SLT who consider, discuss and respond to the issues raised.

 |Year 3 Chestnut||Year 3 Cherry||Year 3 Poplar|

 |Year 5 Alder||Year 5 Rowan|